Plot: Lloyd Nubulan has just turned 13, so he’s leaving behind childhood and embracing manhood. But what does it really mean to be a man?

 Lloyd says he now knows what being a man is, and his mom points out the obvious before I do that apparently being a man means lying, stealing a car (acting like a douche) and fishing.
-Lloyd, and by that I mean the writers, subvert this by saying no, that’s what it means to be a man.
+Lloyd, and by that I mean the writers, subvert this by saying no, that’s not what it means to be a man.
 In fact, that stuff got him grounded for a month.

 Being a man is about doing the right thing, even though you may have to break rules to do it.
 It means putting someone else ahead of yourself.
 It means—nope.
 No. You can’t do that.
 You can’t disregard those things as illegitimate or detrimental lessons when you clearly made a point to ensure each and every lesson was integrated into your heroics.
 You even included audio flashbacks to each lesson before he did it.

 Each of those lessons did initially get him grounded, but utilizing those lessons helped calm down Francine and saved the daycare.
 Those lessons are stupid, but this story was trying to reintegrate them for the sheer purpose of trying to convince us that they were important.
-Maybe the real lesson should be ‘you can take bad lessons and turn them into something that can benefit you in a crises.’
+Maybe the real lesson should be ‘You can take bad lessons and turn them into something that can benefit you in a crises.’
 That’s also not a very good lesson, but at least I’m not ignoring that these lessons were used in the end.

 Lloyd realizes that he finally understands what it means to be a man, so he goes off to write his essay.
 He also leaves his birthday cake and says he’ll eat it at breakfast, which Francine thinks is weird in a bad way for some reason.
 Again, no little kid would react to that statement that way.
 They’d probably say if their older sibling gets cake for breakfast, they want some for breakfast too, or that it’s unfair or they’re lucky.
 Etc.